lasigeBioTM/MER/README.md

 ./test.sh
 ```

-if something is wrong, please check if you are using UTF-8 encoding and that you have GNU awk and grep.
+if something is wrong, please check if you are using UTF-8 encoding and that you have GNU awk and grep installed.